 As you can probably tell by the name, WP Fastest Cache relies heavily on caching technology to help boost site speeds and performance.
 There are various forms of caching, but the key logic behind the process is to regularly store accessed site data to reduce the consumption of system resources and increase page load times.

-The paid version of WP Fastest Cache comes with a licensing model.
+WP Fastest Cache Premium is the paid version of the plugin, and it comes with a licensing model.
 Each license can be used for a single website.
 Unlike many subscription-based services, there is only a one-time fee for using the plugin.
 Of course, you can choose to go with the free service, but you can expect much fewer options to work with.

 Features and Best Optimization Options

-Compared to many similar cache optimizations plugins, some find WP Fastest Cache to be enjoyably simplistic.
+Compared to many similar plugins, some find WP Fastest Cache settings to be enjoyably simplistic.
 However, that is seemingly true only at the design level.
 In reality, this plugin offers more granular control than many competitive tools, so you can count on its flexibility.

 This method of control can be a lot more effective but depends heavily on the configuration of the site.
 Still, it will work in many cases if you set up the basic options for your page caching.
 The following features are included in all installations of WP Fastest Cache, but some may not be enabled in the free version;

 This is the main section of WP Fastest Cache and where most of the main action happens.
 It includes various caching settings, as well as other features that affect site performance.

 Some options will be grayed out and unselectable.
 You can experience that only with the free WP Fastest Cache plugin.
 Paid versions offer access to all options.

 Cache System: This is the general ON and OFF function.
 Ticking this box will enable the caching plugin to start working with the pre-set of your choice.
 Don’t tick this box until you’ve gone through all available options.